19 Animals That Live in Water

 17. Anglerfish

-The anglerfish is a strange animal that dwells in the gloomy depths of the Atlantic and Antarctic oceans.
-It is a fascinating resident of temperate and tropical waters worldwide.
+The anglerfish is a strange animal found in the gloomy depths of the Atlantic and Antarctic oceans.
+However, it is also a fascinating resident of temperate and tropical waters worldwide.

 This fish has a special adaptation to lure in unaware prey: an extended, fleshy spine that protrudes from its head.